 5. Flat-Screen TVs Flat-screen TVs are a legal gray area.
 For years, free-standing TVs were simply plugged into an electricity supply and an aerial point.
 As such, they were obviously personal property and the seller could take them with him when he moved.
 Today, many homes display a high-definition, flat-screen TV professionally mounted on the wall.
 Typically, the wires run through the walls, which, on the face of it, means the TV and its mountings are included in the sale.
 Indeed, any item that has been specially adapted to the property, such as a built-in stereo in a built-in cabinet, must stay with the new owner.
 However, given the history of TVs as personal property, no buyer should assume that a flat-screen TV will stay behind.

 The only safe course of action is to write in the sale contract whether the flat-screen TV stays or goes.
 In real estate, the message is clear: don’t assume anything you see on the property comes with the house.
 Ask about the items you want to keep (or remove) and write your agreement into the contract.
 It’s ALWAYS negotiable and ALWAYS in the written contract.
-Ask for you what you want and get agreement.
+Ask for you what you want and get an agreement.
 Do not assume and do not go with anything verbal.
 Get it in writing.

 Call us to get started with your home buying process 310-266-4650.